babylonhealth/ios-playbook/Cookbook/Technical-Documents/AutomationIdentifiers.md

 - `let element = app.navigationBars[NavigationBars.pageHeader]` Returns a single `XCUIElement` or throws an error if there are multiple matches
  - `let queryWithIdentifier = app.navigationBars.matching(identifier: NavigationBars.pageHeader)` Returns a `XCUIElementQuery` array with multiple `XCUIElement`
 - `let queryWithOutIdentifier = app.navigationBars` Returns a `XCUIElementQuery` array with all navigation bars on screen
-- `let queryWithSingleResult  = app.navigationBars.firsrMatch` Returns the first `XCUIElment` matching the `XCUIElementQuery` and is the only method that stops searching on the first match, while the other methods will search the entire view hierarchy.
+- `let queryWithSingleResult  = app.navigationBars.firstMatch` Returns the first `XCUIElment` matching the `XCUIElementQuery` and is the only method that stops searching on the first match, while the other methods will search the entire view hierarchy.

 ## Updating Locators